-Public mischief charges commonly arise out of false 9-1-1 calls requesting the assistance of the police, paramedics, or fire fighters, or false allegations against an innocent person.
-While the Surrey police services do not keep records on charges of public mischief, instances of ‘swatting’ have made the news in 2015 and in 2019, demonstrating how even a few cases can impact emergency services.
+Public mischief charges commonly arise out of false 9-1-1 calls requesting the assistance of the police, paramedics, or firefighters, or false allegations against an innocent person.
+While the Toronto police do not keep records on charges of public mischief, instances of ‘swatting’ have made the news, displaying how even a few cases can impact emergency services.

 When a 9-1-1 call is made, emergency response units are obligated to attend to the purported need.
 If a false call or allegation is made, it wastes significant public resources.
 Because of this, the Crown takes public mischief charges very seriously.

-An investigation of a public mischief charge in Surrey is typically initiated by the peace officer alleged to have been misled, the alleged victim of false accusations (or relative or witness), or it is ordered by the Court.
+An investigation of a public mischief charge in Toronto is typically initiated by the peace officer alleged to have been misled, the alleged victim (or relative or witness) of false accusations or they are ordered by the Court.
 Because peace officers and public officers are often vested with powers authorizing arrest, a charge can flow directly from the alleged public mischief and may rely solely on the statement of the officer.
-The police will request a written or videotaped statement from the complainant and any witnesses and will then initiate an investigation.
+The police will request a written or videotaped statement from the complainant and any witnesses, and will then initiate an investigation.

-Surrey Police take public mischief crimes very seriously, as they impede law enforcement.
+Toronto Police take public mischief crimes very seriously, as they impede law enforcement.
 The police will typically engage in a thorough investigation to find sufficient evidence to charge.
 After the police have gathered their evidence, they will arrest you if they believe you are the perpetrator.
-If you are not present at the scene, police will track you down or issue a warrant for your arrest.
+Police will track you down or issue a warrant for your arrest.

 After you have been charged, police will provide a package with all the evidence they collected, known as the “disclosure package,” to the Crown Prosecutor.
 You will have the right to access this disclosure package to see the evidence against you.
 Once you retain one of our lawyers, we will assist you in obtaining the disclosure package, and we will review it with you to assess the strengths and weaknesses of the Crown’s case, as well as any legal defences that may be available to you.

-Bail Process and Conditions for Public Mischief Charges in Surrey
+Bail Process and Conditions for Public Mischief Charges in Toronto

-How do I get myself or a loved one out on bail for public mischief charges in Surrey?
+How do I get myself or a loved one out on bail for public mischief charges in Toronto?

 If you have been charged with public mischief, it is not uncommon for police to release you at the scene on a release order.
 Police will provide you with a Promise to Appear document outlining your charges, and any required appearances you must make.
 This document may also include conditions that you are required to follow while on release.

-However, a formal bail hearing may be required to secure your release, particularly if you have a criminal record, if the allegations are more serious, or if you allegedly depleted significant public resources.
+However, a formal bail hearing may be required to secure your release, particularly if you have a criminal record, or if the allegations are more serious.

 Loved ones are not able to contact you while you are detained.
 The police will not release any information to friends or family due to privacy laws.
 Your lawyer is the only person allowed to contact you.
 Once the police have verified your lawyer’s details, they will pass on information about your whereabouts, if requested.